Eisenwave/voxel-io/README.md

 make # -j NUMBER_OF_THREADS
 ```

-**voxel-io** should build in about 0.5 to 1.0 seconds with multithreading.
+**voxel-io** should build in about 1-2 seconds with multithreading.